Leading Fork Lift Truck Manufacturers

 How to Safely Use Forklifts

-• Never turn with a raised fork or platform.
+• Avoid turning with a raised fork or platform.

-• When handling loads, be aware of the ceiling height when raising loads.
+• Be mindful of ceiling height when raising loads.

-For the best and most comprehensive safety recommendations, consult OSHA.
+For the most comprehensive safety recommendations, consult OSHA.

 Things to Consider

-To find a forklift that best fits your needs, you need to partner with a reliable forklift manufacturing company.
-If you are on a strict budget, consider seeking out a company that sells used forklifts.
-Trustworthy companies refurbish the forklifts and make sure that they are up to code and in near-new working condition.
-Even if you are not on the strictest budget, used forklifts can still be a great option.
+To find a forklift that meets your needs, partner with a reliable forklift manufacturer.
+If you have budget constraints, consider a company that sells refurbished used forklifts, ensuring they are up to code and in near-new condition.
+Even without strict budget limitations, used forklifts can be a valuable option.

 Forklift Informational Video